Chapter 19.122 RCW

 ReportEffective date2011 c 263: See notes following RCW 19.122.010.

-Any excavator who excavates, without a valid excavation confirmation code when required under this chapter, within thirty-five feet of a transmission pipeline is guilty of a misdemeanor.
+(1) Any excavator who excavates, without an excavation confirmation code when required under this chapter, within 35 feet of a transmission pipeline is guilty of a misdemeanor.

 Violation of RCW 19.122.090Affirmative defense.